pubkey/rxdb/docs-src/replication.md

 ### reSync()

-Triggers a `RESYNC` cycle where the replication goes into `Checkpoint iteration` until the client is in sync with the backend.
+Triggers a `RESYNC` cycle where the replication goes into [checkpoint iteration](#checkpoint-iteration) until the client is in sync with the backend.
 Used in unit tests or when no proper `pull.stream$` can be implemented so that the client only knows that something has been changed but not what.

 ```ts
 myRxReplicationState.reSync();